 If you see that you may have sleep apnea after reading this article, please visit your personal doctor.
 OSA is a serious condition that can bring not only the lower quality of life but can also be fatal.
 Make an appointment at your doctor and dedicate your time to solve your condition.

-Now you are informed which methods can be used for treating sleep apnea, so you will have an easier time to go to your doctor.
-Tell him what your situation is, how are your sleeping habits, and what symptoms you have.
-Make the first step and all will be easier.
+Now that you are informed which methods can be used for treating sleep apnea, you will have an easier time to go to your doctor.
+Tell him what your condition is, what are your sleeping habits, what symptoms do you have and he will help you to solve the issue.